vincentchachere/osticket-prereqs/README.md

 ### 17.E ) Now finally, Test IIS by doing the following:

-- Type: 127.0.0.1 into the browser
+- Type: `127.0.0.1` into the browser

   - If you do not see the image displayed below then try uninstalling and reinstalling IIS

-  - *The 'How To Uninstall and Reinstall Instructions' are directly underneath the image below.*
+  - *The `How To Uninstall and Reinstall Instructions` are directly underneath the image below.*

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/b20ecb45-f3df-49b4-9a6e-34c254557dde"><br>